 Tuition and Fees

-Room and board payment
+Room and Board

-Textbooks and supplies
+Textbooks and Supplies

-In recent years, the IRS has expanded the definition of qualified education expenses beyond traditional higher education costs, including K-12 tuition expenses and student loan repayments.
-There is a $10,000 annual limit on qualified K-12 withdrawals and a $10,000 lifetime limit on student loans.
-529 plans can also be used to pay for qualified expenses at a trade or vocational school or for registered apprenticeship program expenses.
+In recent years, the IRS has expanded the definition of qualified education expenses beyond traditional higher education costs to include K-12 expenses, professional training and credentialing, and student loan repayments.
+There is a $10,000 annual limit on qualified K-12 withdrawals (increasing to $20,000 in 2026) and a $10,000 lifetime limit on student loans.

 Not all states have adopted the expanded definition of qualified education expenses, but at least 30 states have.
 In states that haven’t adopted it, you may be subject to state taxes on the earnings portion of any 529 plan withdrawals to pay for K-12 education, student loan payments, and trade/vocational schooling.